-Cocaine is a powerful and highly addictive short-acting stimulant, that’s synthetically derived from the coca leaf.
-This plant is native to such South American countries as Peru, Colombia and Bolivia.
-It is commonly snorted, injected or smoked.
+Cocaine is a highly addictive and short-acting stimulant.
+It is synthetically derived from the coca leaf, a plant native to Peru, Colombia, and Bolivia.
+Users can commonly snort, inject, or smoke cocaine.

-Symptoms of cocaine withdrawal can include exhaustion, extended and restless sleep or sleeplessness, hunger, irritability, depression, suicidal thoughts and intense cravings for more of the drug.
-The memory of cocaine euphoria is powerful, and brings a strong risk of relapse to drug use.
-Cocaine is one of the highest relapse substances on the market.
+Symptoms of cocaine withdrawal can include exhaustion, sleeplessness, hunger, irritability, depression, suicidal thoughts, and intense cravings for another hit.
+The memory of cocaine euphoria is powerful, giving it a reputation for having one of the highest drug relapse rates.

-It increases levels of the brain’s pleasure chemical, dopamine.
-Typically, dopamine is released in response to potential rewards such as the feelings one gets from eating food, sex or doing other enjoyable activities.
-After it is released, it is recycled back into the cell that released it.
-Cocaine prevents the dopamine from being recycled, which amplifies the dopamine signal and interrupts normal brain communication.
-This flood of dopamine is what causes cocaine’s euphoric high but when people stop using cocaine the reverse happens “depression” because the re-uptake of dopamine is shut down.
+Cocaine increases levels of the brain’s pleasure chemical, dopamine.
+Typically, after it is released, dopamine is recycled back into the cell that released it.
+Cocaine prevents dopamine from being recycled, which amplifies the signal and interrupts normal brain communication, causing cocaine’s euphoric high.
+When people stop using cocaine, the reverse happens, because the reuptake of dopamine is shut down.

-After prolonged usage the cocaine user will eventually build up a tolerance and may feel incapable of feeling the same high as they did before from the drug.
-This heightens the risk for other adverse physical and psychological side effects from using cocaine.
+After prolonged usage, the user will eventually build up a tolerance and feel incapable of achieving the euphoria of the initial high.
+This behaviour encourages users to take greater doses more frequently and heightens the risk for other adverse physical and psychological side effects.

 At Aurora Recovery Centre, we are attentive to the recovery needs of every individual, whether they are physical, emotional, or psychological.
 Please call us at 1-888-544-4563.
 We’d be happy to answer any questions about cocaine addiction and recovery.